pamjesus/RotorHazard-OBS-Websocks-Control-Plugin/README.md

 # RotorHazard OBS Websocks Control Plugin
-This system allows RotorHazard to communicate to OBS Studio video application and control the video remotely.
-The Rotohazard start race and stop race events will start and stop the video recording at the OBS studio.
+This system allows RotorHazard to communicate to [OBS Studio](https://obsproject.com/) video application and control the video remotely.
+The Rotohazard start race and stop race events will start and stop the video recording automatly.

 This software is distributed as form of plugin to be added to the RotorHazard.